avrae/avrae/docs/cheatsheets/pc_combat.rst

    Most common Arguments:
-     -ac <AC> (sets AC to new value) -resist/immune/vulv <damage type> (gives resistance, immunity, or vulnerability or specified type) -h (toggles wether combatants AC and HP are hidden.)
+     -ac <AC> (sets AC to new value) -resist/immune/vulv <damage type> (gives resistance, immunity, or vulnerability or specified type) -h (toggles weather combatants AC and HP are hidden.)

 To add Effects :